-Batwoman was arguably the sleeper hit of The CW's last TV season.
+Batwoman was arguably the sleeper hit of The CW’s last TV season.
 After a shaky start, Season 1 came into its own as a well-crafted and intriguing must-watch.
-Season 2 was renewed early this year and it seemed Batwoman was finally hitting its stride.
+Season 2 was renewed early in 2020, and it seemed Batwoman was finally hitting its stride.
 However, a few speed bumps threatened to bring things to a halt for a while.

 Due to Hollywood-wide production shutdowns, Batwoman Season 1 ended two episodes shy of its 22-episode order.
 However, the series’ unintended season finale still managed to introduce quite a few storylines that cleverly set up Season 2 and culminated in Alice’s successful transformation of Tommy Elliott, aka the villainous Hush, into none other than Bruce Wayne.

 Ruby Rose departed the series in mid-May, and Season 2 has since cast Javicia Leslie in her place as Batwoman — not to play Kate Kane, but an original character named Ryan Wilder.
-With Leslie's casting set and a story laid out, here's everything there is to know about Batwoman's sophomore season, including the anticipated release date and possible plot.
+Here’s everything to know about that and Batwoman’s sophomore season overall.

-When is the Batwoman Season 2 release date?
+When was the Batwoman Season 2 release date?

-Batwoman’s next season will premiere on January 17, 2021.
-Typically, Season 2 would have launched in October, but The CW pushed back its fall programming schedule due to COVID-19 and the subsequent production delays.
+Batwoman’s Season 2 premiered on January 17, 2021.
+Typically, Season 2 would have launched in October 2020.
+But The CW pushed back its fall programming schedule due to COVID-19 and the subsequent production delays.

 Which cast members returned in Batwoman Season 2?

-Other than Ruby Rose, every series regular from Season 1 — including Rachel Skarsten, Camrus Johnson, Meagan Tandy, Nicole Kang, and Dougray Scott — will return next season.
+Other than Ruby Rose, every series regular from Season 1 — including Rachel Skarsten, Camrus Johnson, Meagan Tandy, Nicole Kang, and Dougray Scott — returned for the next season.